USA Customs Clearance Logo White

 Section 232 Tariffs

-Section 232 tariffs specifically target the imports of steel and aluminum into the U.S. In addition to the standard import duty owed on each product, importers must also pay an additional 25% tariff on steel imports and an additional 10% tariff on aluminum imports when sourced from a country impacted by Section 232.
+Section 232 tariffs specifically target the imports of steel and aluminum into the country.
+In addition to the standard import duty owed on each product, importers must also pay a 25% tariff on these products and an additional 10% tariff on aluminum imports when sourced from a country impacted by Section 232.

 Section 232 tariffs impact most U.S. trade partners, however, there are a few exceptions.
 In 2019, an agreement was made to fully lift the tariff for both Canada and Mexico.
-Brazil, South Korea, Argentina, Japan and the United Kingdom have all been given exemptions from the tariff in exchange for import quotas.
-Australia had the tariff fully lifted as well.
+Other countries have been given exemption from these tariffs as well.

-It’s important to note that these tariffs do not apply to the import of fabricated structural steel.
+However, as of 2024, the Biden Administration reinstituted a 25% tariff on steel not melted or poured in Mexico.
+It’s important to note that these tariffs do not apply to the import of fabricated structural variants of this product.

 Section 301 Tariffs

-Section 301 tariffs do not target steel specifically, however, steel products have been impacted by this legislation.
-Section 301 specifically targets the import of products from China, impacting more than $550 million worth of goods.
+Section 301 tariffs do not target steel specifically, but they do determine the costs you’ll incur when importing these commodities.
+This set of tariffs specifically targets the import of products from China, impacting more than $550 million worth of goods.

 These tariffs are divided up into four lists, placing tariffs on products ranging between 7.5% and 25% in additional taxes.
 In the case of steel, this legislation places an additional 25% tariff on fabricated structural steel imported from China.

 If you’ve previously imported steel and paid section 301 duties, you may be eligible for a refund based on these recently reinstated exclusions.
-To learn more, check out our article on Section 301 Tariff Refunds.
+In May 2024, the Biden Administration announced a new set of tariffs on steel imports from China, again at a rate of 25%.

 Are Steel Imports Subject to Anti-Dumping/Countervailing Duties?